Greenhouse Gases

 Increasing Carbon Dioxide Levels

 Atmospheric levels of carbon dioxide – the most dangerous and prevalent greenhouse gas – are at the highest level ever recorded.
+Since industrial activity began human activity has raised atmospheric CO2 by 50% – meaning the amount is now 150% of its value in 1750.
+Since 2002, CO2 levels have risen from 365 parts per million (ppm) to over 420ppm currently.

 Rainforest Depletion

-The World Resources Institute (Oct 2018)
+The World Resources Institute (April 2024)

 Global Temperature Rise